-The NPS Working Group held an informal intersessional meeting in June 2009, during the $52^{nd}$ session of COPUOS, to discuss possible activities to follow up and reinforce the Safety Framework.
-At that meeting it was decided to recommend the development of a potential new work plan for the period 2010 - 2015.
-This was discussed and agreed by the Working Group, and approved by the STSC, in February 2010.
-The major component of this work plan will be a series of workshops, of which this is the first, with further workshops planned for 2012 and 2013.
-This series of workshops is intended to assist the NPS Working Group to meet the objectives of the work plan, which are:

-- (a) To promote and facilitate the implementation of the Safety Framework by providing information pertinent to challenges faced by member States and international intergovernmental organizations, in particular those considering or initiating involvement in applications of nuclear power sources in outer space; - (b) To identify any technical topics for, and establish the objectives, scope and attributes of, any potential additional work by the Working Group to further enhance safety in the development and use of space NPS applications.
-Any such additional work would require the approval of the STSC and would be developed with due consideration of relevant principles and treaties.

-The strategy of the work plan is as follows:

-- (a) Member States and international intergovernmental organizations with experience in the design, development and use of space NPS applications will be invited to provide information on their implementation of the Safety Framework. - (b) Member States and international intergovernmental organizations considering or initiating involvement in space NPS applications will be invited to summarize their plans, progress to date and any challenges faced or foreseen in implementing the Safety Framework or specific elements thereof. - (c) Member States and international intergovernmental organizations with relevant experience will be invited to provide information (e.g. best practices) targeted to address those implementation issues and challenges identified by member States considering or initiating involvement in space NPS applications. - (d) Based on a synthesis of the information exchanged, the Working Group will identify any technical topics and draft the objectives, scope and attributes of potential additional work to further enhance the safe development and use of space NPS applications.
+- 5. The Working Group held an informal intersessional meeting in June 2009, during the fifty-second session of the Committee on the Peaceful Uses of Outer Space, to discuss possible activities to follow up and reinforce the Safety Framework.
+At that meeting, it was decided to recommend the development of a potential new workplan for the period 2010-2015.
+This was discussed and agreed by the Working Group, and approved by the Subcommittee, in February 2010.
+The major component of the workplan will be a series of workshops, of which this is the first, with further workshops planned for 2012 and 2013.
+This series of workshops is intended to assist the Working Group in meeting the objectives of the workplan, which are: - (a) To promote and facilitate the implementation of the Safety Framework by providing information pertinent to challenges faced by member States and international intergovernmental organizations, in particular those considering or initiating involvement in applications of nuclear power sources in outer space; - (b) To identify any technical topics for, and establish the objectives, scope and attributes of, any potential additional work by the Working Group to further enhance safety in the development and use of space NPS applications.
+Any such additional work would require the approval of the Subcommittee and would be developed with due consideration of relevant principles and treaties. - 6.
+The strategy of the workplan is as follows: - (a) Member States and international intergovernmental organizations with experience in the design, development and use of space NPS applications will be invited to provide information on their implementation of the Safety Framework; - (b) Member States and international intergovernmental organizations considering or initiating involvement in space NPS applications will be invited to summarize their plans, progress to date and any challenges faced or foreseen in implementing the Safety Framework or specific elements thereof; - (c) Member States and international intergovernmental organizations with relevant experience will be invited to provide information (e.g. best practices) targeted to address those implementation issues and challenges identified by member States considering or initiating involvement in space NPS applications; - (d) Based on a synthesis of the information exchanged, the Working Group will identify any technical topics and draft the objectives, scope and attributes of potential additional work to further enhance the safe development and use of space NPS applications.

-4. Expected outcome of this Workshop
+IV.
+Expected outcome of the Workshop

-As this is the first in a potential series of three workshops it will have a vital role in establishing a rigorous, open and inclusive method of working that should ensure the success of the entire series.
-It is intended to utilise a small panel of experts, drawn from the NPS Working Group, to stimulate questions and discussion at the end of the presentations but it is also expected that other participants will raise points for clarification or discussion.

-It is expected that the presentations will:

-- (a) lead to a sharing of information and best practices about the implementation of the Safety Framework - (b) help to identify any challenges faced in the implementation of the Safety Framework - (c) establish a sound basis for a possible two futher workshops in 2012 and 2013 - (d) provide information of assistance to the NPS Working Group in its deliberations about any potential future work to promote and facilitate implementation of the Safety Framework.
+- 7. As this is the first in a potential series of three workshops it will have a vital role in establishing a rigorous, open and inclusive method of working that should ensure the success of the entire series.
+It is intended to utilize a small panel of experts, drawn from the Working Group, to stimulate questions and discussion at the end of the presentations but it is also expected that other participants will raise points for clarification or discussion. - 8.
+It is expected that the presentations will: - (a) Lead to a sharing of information and best practices about the implementation of the Safety Framework; - (b) Help to identify any challenges faced in the implementation of the Safety Framework; - (c) Establish a sound basis for a possible two further workshops in 2012 and 2013; - (d) Provide information of assistance to the Working Group in its deliberations about any potential future work to promote and facilitate implementation of the Safety Framework.

-5. Administrative arrangements
+V. Administrative arrangements